Types of Shooting at CRC

 High Power

 Highpower rifle is a large group of different competitions using center fire rifles.
 Each type of highpower competitions is fired at ranges of 200 to 1000 yards with restrictions on the type of rifle used.
 Ammunition is limited to a maximum of .35 caliber.
-Firing is done is a variety of positions (Prone, Sitting or Kneeling, and/or Standing).
-For complete rules of each type of shooting refer to the NRA Highpower Rules
+Firing is done in a variety of positions (Prone, Sitting, Kneeling, and Standing).
+For complete rules governing each type of shooting, refer to the appropriate NRA or CMP rulebook.

 80 Shot Course